-- The Society recognizes that it must strive to minimize environmental impacts in all of its operations; and a. - The Society must reduce barriers to, and provide incentives for, environmentally conscious choices on b. the part of individuals.
+- a.
+The Society recognizes that it must strive to minimize environmental impacts in all of its operations; and - b.
+The Society must reduce barriers to, and provide incentives for, environmentally conscious choices on the part of individuals.

 2.2 Process